Overview

 June 30, 2017, Report & Recomm’n. on Final Approval, Rubio-Delgado v.
 Aerotek, Inc., No. 16-cv-1066.

 Berger Montague’s background check and credit reporting cases are brought on a contingency fee basis.
 That means our clients do not pay out-of-pocket attorneys’ fees.
 Instead, our attorneys’ fees and costs are paid from the recovery obtained, usually as a percentage.
-We only get paid unless and until we win your case.
+We don’t get paid unless and until we win your case.

 As for litigation costs, the Fair Credit Reporting Act provides for fee-shifting under the statute.
-What this means is that when we win your case, the defendant is responsible for covering your litigation fees.
+What this means is that when we win your case, the defendant is responsible for covering your attorneys’ fees.

 If you’ve been negatively affected by a credit report or background check inaccuracy, our FCRA lawyers at Berger Montague are eager to help you fix the error and obtain damages from the appropriate entity.